brentd09/Documents/RegEx/RegularExpressions_Explained.md

 | | | | | |c| | | | | | | | | | | | | | | | | | | | | |

-### c does not match r so regex tries the next character
+### c does not match r from the string so regex tries the next character

 <br>